The Mesothelioma Journey: Treatment Plan

 Both cancer and cancer treatment cause side effects ranging from fatigue and diminished appetite to diarrhea and vomiting.
 To help manage the side effects of mesothelioma treatment, patients can use complementary treatments to work in conjunction with more intensive therapies.

 Allen manages the side effects of his treatment with breathing exercises, consuming ginger to reduce nausea, and daily exercise.
-With the help of an entire cancer care team and his will to make serious life changes, Allen approaches the most important step; Living After Mesothelioma.
+With the help of an entire cancer care team and his will to make serious life changes, Allen approaches the 5th and final step; life after mesothelioma.